 Donnelly College is committed to offering a liberal arts education to all of its students.
 The general education requirements are designed to ensure that liberal arts and sciences graduates develop a breadth of knowledge and skills that will enable them to become educated participants in a diverse global community.
 The program strives to develop in every student qualities that mark a well-educated person.
 Upon completion of the program, students will have acquired skills and proficiencies in analytical thinking, academic inquiry, effective communication, and symbolic problem solving.
 The goals of our general education program reflect the mission of this institution and are common to all student programs, regardless of majors or career goals.
-Every member of the Donnelly College faculty has a responsibility to help maintain the general education program's commitment to excellence and to participate in the achievement of the program's goals.
+Every member of the Donnelly College faculty has a responsibility to help maintain the general education program's goals.